To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What Is Dog Ear Cropping?

 Cropping, also known as clipping dogs’ ears, removes all or part of the external ear flap on a dog.
+It is often performed on breeds with naturally floppy ears.
 Many countries, including the United Kingdom and Australia, ban this practice (as well as tail docking) because it’s thought to be purely cosmetic; thus, it’s considered animal cruelty to perform unnecessary surgery on an animal.

 Why Do People Crop Dogs’ Ears?

-You may be wondering why do people clip dogs’ ears.
+You may be wondering why people clip or crop dogs’ ears.
 Most often, it’s done for perceived health benefits and cosmetic reasons like making the dog appear stronger or more aggressive.
 Some claims suggest that it can minimize ear infections and improve hearing.
-However, no data support the idea that cropping a dog’s ears improves its health or hearing.
+However, no data supports the idea that cropping a dog’s ears improves its health or hearing over natural ears.

 Procedure